kr4kennnn/gamelibrary/README.md

 # Game Library
- This is a group project for our Software Development class
+ This is our Semester Project for Software Development class